TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 **User Stories**

 As seen above, there will only be two different types of user of this site (Site User and Site Admin).
-I have broken down my user stories into these two categories.
-Not all of the user stories have been implmented but have been left to be included at a later date once the site grows.
+I have broken down my user stories into these two categories:

 *As a Site User:*